tanrax/hackernews.el/README.md

 You can list and modify all custom faces and variables by typing
 <kbd>M-x</kbd>`customize-group`<kbd>RET</kbd>`hackernews`<kbd>RET</kbd>.

-The new widget-based interface includes several customization options:
+Key customization options:

-- `hackernews-display-width` (default 80): Maximum width for displaying content.
-Adjust this to control how wide the story list appears.
+- `hackernews-ui-style` (default `'classic`): Choose between `'classic` (minimal text-based interface) or `'modern` (enhanced widget-based interface with colors and visual separators).

-- `hackernews-enable-visual-fill-column` (default t): Whether to enable `visual-fill-column-mode` for centered display.
-Requires the [`visual-fill-column`](https://github.com/joostkremers/visual-fill-column) package to be installed.
-This provides a more polished, centered reading experience.
+- `hackernews-display-width` (default 80): Maximum width for displaying content in modern mode.
+Content is automatically centered when [`visual-fill-column`](https://github.com/joostkremers/visual-fill-column) is installed.

-- `hackernews-enable-emojis` (default nil): Whether to display emojis in the interface.
+- `hackernews-enable-emojis` (default nil): Whether to display emojis in the modern interface.
 When non-nil, feed navigation buttons (Top, New, Best, Ask, Show) and comment counts will include emoji icons for visual enhancement.

-All `hackernews` buffers are displayed using the `switch-to-buffer` function, which replaces the current window's buffer.
-This provides a full-screen experience for reading stories.
+In modern mode, buffers are displayed using `display-buffer-same-window` for a full-screen experience.
+Classic mode uses the traditional display behavior.

 ### Troubleshooting